 Cross-laminating layers of wood veneer improves the structural properties of wood by distributing the along-the-grain strength of wood in both directions, and this means that CLT panels can be used to form complete floors, walls and roofs.

 While CLT is a timber product, it should not be thought of as a timber frame product - it is a timber panel product that actually has similar characteristics to that of a pre-cast concrete panel.
 The advantages this offers new buildings is quite exciting - timber panels are much lighter than concrete, more easily worked and easier to erect.

 The potential of CLT as a sustainable building material is only just being realised around the globe.

 CLT is available in Europe and has only recently entered the North American market.
-It is not currently available in Australia, however increasing local interest means this new building technology may enter the Australian market.
+It is not currently manufactured in Australia, however increasing local interest has led to a number of imports entering the Australian market.
 You'll find some of these in the Supplier section of WoodSolutions.